Handheld and Standalone Programmers

-Handheld programming hardware for programming PIC and AVR microcontrollers or serial EEPROMs.
+Handheld standalone programmers for PIC, Atmel SAMD, ATxmega, AVR, ARM Cortex, NXP, Renesas microcontrollers and serial EEPROMs.
 Ideal for field or production use.
+See Programmers-Burners

 Hand Held Programmers

 Standard programmers, like PICkit3, IDC3 or AVRISP-MKII are fine for development but their weakness become apparent when you try and move your product to production or attempt to update the firmware in the field.
 The last thing you want is for your production staff to have to deal with complex software like MPLAB or Atmel Studio or even a standard programmer GUI.

 It means that you have to train your staff more extensively and can expect many more mistakes and supervisor intervention